Military and Veterans Auto Insurance Discounts (2021)

 In states where AFI coverage is not available, Armed Forces Insurance can insure through an affiliate provider in 48 states.

 Geico was founded as an insurance company for government employees.
 However, they now offer discounts of up to 15% to active-duty military, veterans, and National Guard and Reserve members.
 Active-duty personnel who are deployed may also receive an Emergency Deployment Discount.

 The only way to find out if you qualify for a military discount from a standard or specialty provider is to ask for a free quote.

-An insurance company can crunch the numbers based on your personal risk factors and military status to provide a more accurate discounted rate.
-The best way to do this is to buy auto insurance online.
-It makes the comparison option easy and instant.
+An insurance company can help you determine your personal risk factors and military status to provide a more accurate discounted rate.
+Many insurance companies offer tools that will help you buy auto insurance online.
+Online insurance tools make comparing options easy and instant.

 When you’re looking for cheaper car insurance, money talks.

-Again, the only sure way to find out what kind of military discount you are eligible for is to request multiple quotes from competing car insurance providers.
-By most estimates, you can expect to save an average of 15% off your annual premium if you are a veteran or are currently serving in the military.
+The best way to find out what kind of military discount you may be eligible for is to request multiple auto insurance quotes from competing providers.
+By some estimates, you can expect to save an average of 15% off your annual rates if you are a veteran or are currently serving in the military.